Experience the best of the season by following these tips from an adult, adolescent, and child psychiatrist.

-Not all stress surfaces due to bad situations.
+Not all stress that surfaces is due to bad situations.
 Good situations, like the anticipation of being surrounded by loved ones, can also cause stress.
-And, stress is stress.

-Overall, lead by example and show kids the behaviors that you want them to pick up on, such as planning, while also being okay with a change in plans.
-Also, I encourage parents to keep their antennas up during the hectic holiday season — has anything happened in the community recently, such as shootings or suicides, that may be weighing on your kids?
+Overall, lead by example and show kids the behaviors that you want them to pick up on, such as planning, while also being OK with a change in plans.
+It’s important to include children in decision-making about how the family will celebrate.
+The holidays offer the perfect opportunity to create new family traditions, such as gathering using video calls to allow loved ones to participate from near and far.
+And I often encourage parents to keep their antennas up during the hectic holiday season for anything that may have happened in the community recently, such as shootings or suicides, that may be weighing on your kids.

 Check in with your kids.
 Let them know there will be a lot of people around and activities during the holidays, so they’re not blindsided.
 Allow kids to have downtime and step in when you sense they’re feeling overwhelmed.

 Stick to a schedule.
-When on school break, kids have more free —and potentially unstructured — time.
+When on school break, kids have more free time.
 Keeping up with familiar routines can reduce stress.
 Maintain consistent wake times and bedtimes, plus nap times for younger kids.
-To make schedules more fun, have your kids pick some activities they enjoy and add them into the schedule.
+To make schedules more fun, have your kids pick some activities they enjoy and add them to the schedule.

 Provide balanced meals.
 Traditional holiday foods are special treats for kids.
-But to ensure kids have the energy they need during busy times, and to help maintain a consistent and healthy routine, it’s best to limit treats and continue to provide nutritional meals.
+But to make sure kids have the energy they need during busy times, and to help maintain a consistent and healthy routine, it’s best to limit treats and continue to provide nutritional meals.

-Discuss alcohol and drug use: I recommend having honest talks with your children about substance abuse and addiction.
-During the holiday celebrations there is the potential for increased access to alcoholic beverages.
-In addition, there may be family and friends who are visiting with their prescribed medications.
+Discuss alcohol and drug use.
+I recommend having honest talks with your children about substance abuse and addiction.
+During holiday celebrations there is a potential for increased access to alcoholic beverages.
+In addition, there may be family members and friends visiting who may bring prescription medications.
 Talk to your kids about the risks of consuming alcohol and medications not prescribed to them.